Rick Astley covers Harry Styles and AC/DC during Glastonbury Pyramid stage debut

 — Glastonbury Live (@GlastoLive) June 24, 2023

+As he changed into the red football shirt he told some fans in the crowd wearing Manchester City tops that they were “not going to like me after this”.

+He added: “So you know where I’m from now right any way so I’m going to take you to Manchester right now.”

-His performance on the Pyramid stage comes ahead of US rockers Guns N’ Roses headlining in the evening.
+Their performances on the Pyramid stage come ahead of US rockers Guns N’ Roses headlining in the evening.

 Guns N’ Roses, featuring original members Axl Rose, Slash and Duff McKagan, will headline the main stage after reuniting in 2015, and are expected to play a number of their classic songs including Paradise City, Sweet Child O’ Mine and Welcome To The Jungle.